Sample Massachusetts Power of Attorney

 Like granting power, the parent can revoke the power from the non-parent at any time before the duration of the document’s execution elapses.
 All they need to do is to fill in a revocation form and giving a revocation notice to the non-parent, in person.
 The revocation of the powers takes effect as soon as the parent delivers the document.

 If you are residing in Worcester, Boston, Springfield, Cambridge, Lowell, Brockton, New Bedford or any other city of Massachusetts, you can avail our power of attorney forms smoothly.
+Fill out the form above to get started.

 MA Power of Attorney